Strong-Motion Tools (smt) module

 > # OR from .toml:

-> llh, model_weights, model_weights_with_imt = res.get_loglikelihood_values(resid1, resid1.imts)
+> llh, model_weights, model_weights_with_imt = res.get_loglikelihood_values(resid, resid.imts)

 >

-> rspl.loglikelihood_table(resid1, filename)
+> rspl.loglikelihood_table(resid, filename)

 >

-> # Generate a .csv table of LLH-based model weights for GMPE logic tree
+> # Generate a CSV table of LLH-based model weights for GMPE logic tree

-> rspl.llh_weights_table(resid1, filename)
+> rspl.llh_weights_table(resid, filename)

 >

-> # Plot LLH vs imt
+> # Plot LLH values per GMPE vs IMT

-> rspl.plot_loglikelihood_with_spectral_period(resid1, filename)
+> rspl.plot_loglikelihood_with_spectral_period(resid, filename)

 ../_images/all_gmpes_LLH_plot.jpg